joe-p/ots_lsig/README.md

 This repo contains a reference implementation for a one-time signature (OTS) scheme via Algorand's Logic Signatures.
 The main goal is to prevent "harvest now, forge later" attacks from a quantum adversary.
 This scheme intends to be a middle-ground between classical signature schemes and PQ-secure schemes such as hash-based or lattice-based signatures, which are often significantly larger in size and harder to verify.
 Since this scheme uses Ed25519 signatures, it is also compatible with most existing key management systems.

+## Status

+This repository is a work-in-progress and should not be used in production.

 ## Comparison

 | Scheme          | Public Key Size | Signature Size | Transactions Required |